 - Selecting Manual ID allows you to manually enter all the vehicle information to identify the vehicle. - b1.)
 Follow the screen prompts to enter all the information required to identify the vehicle. - b2.)
 Once the vehicle has been identified, the vehicle confirmation screen displays (Figure 6-3).
 If the vehicle information is correct, select OK to continue, then proceed to step 6. - 7.
-After the vehicle is identified, a menu of available systems and/or options are displayed, see System Selection on page 30.
+After the vehicle is identified, a menu of available systems, and options are displayed.
+Select a system or option (Figure 6-4).